david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_AUTO.md

 ## Limit Auto Target Devices Logic

 ## Configuring the Individual Devices and Creating the Auto-Device on Top
+As described in the first section, configure each individual device as usual and then just create the “AUTO” device on top:

+<pre><code>
+  from openvino.inference_engine import IECore, StatusCode

+  # Init the Inference Engine Core
+  ie = IECore()

+  # Read a network in IR or ONNX format
+  net = ie.read_network(model=args.model)

+  ie.set_config(cpu_config, "CPU")
+  ie.set_config(gpu_config, "GPU")

+  # Load the network to the AUTO device
+  exec_net = ie.load_network(network=net, device_name="AUTO")

+  # Query the device's optimization capabilities
+  device_caps = exec_net.get_metric(METRIC_KEY(OPTIMIZATION_CAPABILITIES))
+</code></pre>

+Alternatively, you can combine all the individual device settings into single config file and load it, allowing the Auto-device plugin to parse and apply it to the right devices.
+See the code example here:

+<pre><code>
+  from openvino.inference_engine import IECore, StatusCode

+  # Init the Inference Engine Core
+  ie = IECore()

+  # Read a network in IR or ONNX format
+  net = ie.read_network(model=args.model)

+  # Load the network to the AUTO device
+  exec_net = ie.load_network(network=net, device_name="AUTO", config=full_config)

+  # Query the device's optimization capabilities
+  device_caps = exec_net.get_metric(METRIC_KEY(OPTIMIZATION_CAPABILITIES))
+</code></pre>

 ## Using the Auto-Device with OpenVINO Samples and Benchmark App

+Note that every OpenVINO sample that supports “-d” (which stands for “device”) command-line option transparently accepts the Auto-device.
+The Benchmark Application is the best example of the optimal usage of the Auto-device.
+You do not need to set the number of requests and CPU threads, as the application provides optimal out-of-the-box performance.
+Below is the example command-line to evaluate AUTO performance with that:

+`./benchmark_app.py –d AUTO –m <model> -i <input> -niter 1000`

+You can also use the auto-device with limit device choice:

+`./benchmark_app.py –d AUTO:CPU,GPU –m <model> -i <input> -niter 1000`